YueYANG1996/wikiHow-VGSI/README.md

 To be released soon.

 ## Cite
-Please cite our work if you think useful, thank you!
+Please cite our work if you think it is useful.
+Thank you!

 ```
 @article{yang2021visual,